andrew/ultimate-awesome/README.md

 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-hackathon](https://github.com/dribdat/awesome-hackathon) - Platforms, tools, and guides for critical organizers 🌆.
-- [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
-This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition) - A curated list of Place Recognition methods, datasets, and various algorithms for LiDAR.
 - [awesome-bikeprojects](https://github.com/mltbnz/awesome-bikeprojects) - A curated list of awesome projects around the bicycle 🚲.
 - [freebies-hub](https://github.com/zcraber/freebies-hub) - Curated list of some super-useful but not-so-popular websites which offer FREE images, vectors, videos, music, templates etc.
+- [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.
 - [awesome-sec-challenges](https://github.com/mikeprivette/awesome-sec-challenges) - A curated list of Awesome Security Challenges.
 - [awesome-unity-free](https://github.com/netpyoung/awesome-unity-free) - A community driven list of useful Unity Game Engine "FREE" packages, libraries and others.
 - [awesome-onsenui](https://github.com/OnsenUI/awesome-onsenui) - A curated list of awesome Onsen UI resources.
-- [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.
 - [awesome-generative-ai-apis](https://github.com/foss42/awesome-generative-ai-apis) - A curated list of useful Generative AI APIs for developers.
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.